Securing your Wi-Fi router: Protect your home network

 Choose a good SSID/network name

 Your SSID is the name that identifies your network.
 You should change this from the default name, but avoid choosing anything that identifies you or your address.
 If you head to your router settings, you may also be able to stop your router from broadcasting your SSID, so people will only be able to find it if they type it in.
+This step is particularly important for maintaining privacy.

 Encryption

 • Wired Equivalent Privacy (WEP) – This protocol has been around since 1999 and despite being officially retired by the Wifi Alliance in 2004, is still widely used around the world.
 It uses radio waves and for every data packet transmitted, it uses the same encryption key.
-This makes it a fairly soft target for hackers
+This makes it a fairly soft target for hackers.

 • Wifi Protected Access 3 (WPA3) – This is the most up-to-date and secure type of encryption available.
-If WPA3 is an encryption option in your router settings, you should enable it
+If WPA3 is an encryption option in your router settings, you should enable it.

 Frequently asked questions